Knotweed family

 The seeds are edible.
 Remains have been found in Bronze Age middens, indicating that it was a food crop in those days.

-The specific name refers to its climbing habit and the shape of the leaves, by which it resembles bindweeds, genus Convolvulus (see page Plants: Morning glories and bindweeds on this website).
+The specific name refers to its climbing habit and the shape of the leaves, by which it resembles bindweeds, genus Convolvulus, described on the page Plants: Morning glories and bindweeds.

 Black bindweed, growing on a noble fir (Abies procera), Zealand, Denmark.
 (Photo copyright © by Kaj Halberg)